Skip to content

 Join an organization founded on innovative thinking.

-This twelve-month Postgraduate Year Two (PGY2) pharmacy residency program in Ambulatory Care offers a unique opportunity to develop expertise in a variety of pharmacy practice areas within Kaiser Permanente.
+This 52-week Postgraduate Year Two (PGY2) pharmacy residency program in Ambulatory Care offers a unique opportunity to develop expertise in a variety of pharmacy practice areas within Kaiser Permanente.

 PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.